Counseling Programs FAQ's

 - GRE scores

 - Please send all materials to the graduate school.
 When you have submitted your materials to the graduate school, you will be able to see if materials have been received and to manage your application.
-Please note: We are unable to consider incomplete applications.
+You need to take the general GRE.
+We do not require a specialty test.

 Applications are reviewed about the middle of February.
 Applicants who are invited for an interview are called in late February/early March.
 Notification of acceptance should be sent within two weeks of the interview.